steren/cloud-run-gcs-directory-sync/README.md

 gcloud builds submit --tag ${REGION}-docker.pkg.dev/${PROJECT_ID}/${REPOSITORY}/gcs-sidecar:latest .
 ```

-### 3. Build and Push the Main Application Image
+### 3. Build and Push the Main Application Image (Example)

-Package and push the example Node.js main application container image using Google Cloud Build:
+This step builds and pushes the provided Node.js web dashboard as the `main-app`.
+In a real deployment, you should replace the `example/` directory with your own application directory.
+Your custom application is expected to read from and write data to the `/data` directory (which is mapped to the shared ephemeral volume).

 ```bash
 gcloud builds submit --tag ${REGION}-docker.pkg.dev/${PROJECT_ID}/${REPOSITORY}/main-app:latest example/